 The premium compact SUV market is growing faster than the size of the grille on BMW 7 Series.
 People seem to have an insatiable thirst for SUVs, despite these big, burly machines being notoriously ‘thirsty’ themselves.
 The compact SUV aims to strike the perfect balance - offering the command driving position and extra passenger space without having to sacrifice too much in the way of fuel economy.

 The BMW X1 vs Audi Q3 competition is finally starting to heat up.
 Just last year Audi released a successor to the first-generation Q3 which launched all the way back in 2011, while the 2016 BMW X1 has received a suite of aesthetic and interior upgrades for 2020.
-Which one comes out on top?
+Which one comes out on top in this Audi vs BMW battle?
 Read on to find out.

 BMW X1 vs Audi Q3